Open Source Cybersecurity Tools You Need to Know About in 2024

 What are the advantages of using open-source cybersecurity tools?

 Open-source tools offer several advantages, including cost-effectiveness, flexibility, and robust community support.
-They allow users to tailor the tools to their specific requirements and benefit from continuous improvements driven by a global community of developers and users.
+They allow users to tailor the tools to their requirements and benefit from continuous improvements driven by a global community of developers and users.

 What criteria should I consider when selecting open-source cybersecurity tools?